xjuneau1/axios-requests-practice/README.md

 <br>

-When you are done, you can run the index.html in a Live Server and click the button to retrieve your quote!
+When you are done, you can right click index.html and open in a Live Server, just click the button and retrieve your quote!
 ________________________________________
 <p align="center">Good Luck!</p>